The Twins Almanac for July

 Grant Pitches 13-Hit Shutout

-Despite giving up 13 hits and a walk, JimMudcatGrant pitches a complete game shutout of the Senators for a 6-0 Twins win in Bloomington.
+Despite giving up 13 hits and a walk, JimMudcatGrant pitched a complete game shutout of the Senators for a 6-0 Twins win in Bloomington on this date in 1964.
 He allowed a baserunner in eight of nine innings.

 Thirteen is the most hits ever allowed by a Twins pitcher in a shutout.